 Amsterdam is back to its off-peak quietude now, with the notable exception of some excellent October dance parties and the city's particular take on Halloween.

-November features several uniquely Dutch events, which make it worth the steep decline in sunny days.
+November features several uniquely Dutch events that compensate for the steep decline in sunny days.
 Sinterklaas, the Dutch "Santa Claus", comes to town in mid-November; the Cannabis Cup attracts connoisseurs from all over the world.
-The International Documentary Film Fair and PAN Amsterdam, the premiere Dutch art and antiques fair, are two of the year's most internationally renowned events.
+The International Documentary Film Festival and PAN Amsterdam, the premiere Dutch art and antiques fair, are two of the year's most internationally renowned events.

 December sees Amsterdam at its most festive, as the winter holiday season transforms the city with skate rinks, holiday markets and cheerful decorations.
 Sinterklaas makes his rounds on December 5, and not one, but two days of Christmas are celebrated - all before the year-end finale that turns the public squares into a party zone on New Year's Eve.